• Skip to content

 Questions to ask:

-• What is of maintaining files in a secure cabinet?
+- What is our policy for maintaining files in a secure cabinet?

 6. Electronic Files